yubi-ece/home/_pages/about.md

 Recent News
 ======

-* 02/06/2020: Our paper "***Attack Vectors in Stack Cache Memory***" is accepted by Integration, the VLSI Journal.
+* 02/06/2020: Our paper ***"Attack Vectors in Stack Cache Memory"*** is accepted by Integration, the VLSI Journal.
 * 01/22/2020: Dr. Bi joins The University of Rhode Island as **Tenure-Track Assistant Professor**.
-* 12/03/2019: Our paper "***Compression or Corruption?
-A Study on the Effectsof Transient Faults on BNN Inference Accelerators***" is accepted by IEEE ISQED, 2020.
+* 12/03/2019: Our paper ***"Compression or Corruption?
+A Study on the Effectsof Transient Faults on BNN Inference Accelerators"*** is accepted by IEEE ISQED, 2020.
 * 04/05/2019: Dr. Bi was invited to give a talk in Florida Institute of Technology.
 * 03/14/2019: Dr. Bi was invited to give a talk in University of Maryland.
 * 02/11/2019: Dr. Bi was invited to give a talk in University of North Texas.